 For farmhouse kitchen styling, look at incorporating belfast sinks and open end shelves with wicker or fabric storage baskets and stoneware accessories into your kitchen design.

 For people wanting to modernise the classic shaker style, the traditional button handles can be updated with a pull bar or cup handles.
 And for those who favour a sleeker handleless styling, we can use ‘push to open' catches or finger rail grooves in the cabinet to allow doors and drawers to be easily opened and closed without the need for handles.
 Bold, solid regency hues of moss green and deep blues are popular and look stunning with brass or copper taps and accents.
 Contrasting colours for the cabinets and doors can take this a step further to create a dramatic framed effect.

 Call us on 01608 690870 or email email@example.com to discuss how we can create the perfect kitchen for your home.

-The kitchen design kit includes: inspiration brochure with 10 kitchen projects and client interviews, style guide and 7 themed mood boards.
+Our kitchen design brochure includes a wealth of inspiration and ideas, with recent client projects and interviews, as well as a style guide and seven themed mood boards.

 We wanted a really social party kitchen that also worked as a professional catering space.
 We enjoy having friends over for dinner, and have a busy family life too.
 It made a difference that Angela is such a keen cook too; when you speak the same language and can communicate exactly what you need.
 There’s an extra level of understanding on how the room will be used.
 I still come down each morning and feel ‘wowed’ by it.
 I’d say the only downside is that we don’t use the rest of the house much anymore!Mr & Mrs M, Warwickshire

 I’ve always had a dream of this open plan living space where you have kitchen, dining and somewhere to sit all together.Mrs P, Leamington Spa